Vermont: Colonial

+In 1749, New Hampshire governor Benning Wentworth began to auction land in an uncolonized area between Lake Champlain and the Connecticut River.
+This area became known as the New Hampshire Grants.
+This westward expansion was started to increase New Hampshire's tax base and claim the timber there, White Pine in particular.

+There were eventually 135 New Hampshire Grants.
+The first of Benning Wentworth's grants included a town named after himself: Bennington.
+A typical town, it was 6 sqmi, contained 48 lots, with land set aside for a school, a church, and a town center.
+Five hundred acres of the best land was kept by Wentworth for later resale.

+Settlers came from across New England, and were obliged to "Plant and Cultivate Five Acres of Land" within five years.
+Some settlers kept to the agreement and started farms.
+Others, like Ethan Allen, did not.
+They wanted to sell the land for profit.
+Those who purchased New Hampshire Grants ran into disagreements with New York, which began selling off the same land as land patents.

+In 1764, King George III proclaimed the territory to be under the jurisdiction of New York, which meant that the New Hampshire Grant landowners did not have legal title.
+Meanwhile, New York continued selling large tracts of land, many of which overlapped with those already inhabited.
+The dispute led to Ethan Allen forming the Green Mountain Boys, an illicit militia that attacked New York settlers and speculators through arson and mob violence.
+They eventually repelled the New Yorkers, and went on, with Benedict Arnold, to fight in the American Revolutionary War, where they captured Fort Ticonderoga from the British.

 Sovereignty

 On January 15, 1777, representatives of the New Hampshire Grants declared the independence of Vermont.
 For the first six months of its existence, it was called the Republic of New Connecticut.

 On June 2, 1777, a second convention of 72 delegates met and adopted the name "Vermont".
-This was on the advice of a friendly Pennsylvanian, Dr. Thomas Young, friend and mentor of Ethan Allen.
-He was advising them on how to achieve admission into the newly independent United States of America as the 14th state.
-On July 4, they completed the drafting of the Constitution of Vermont at the Windsor Tavern, and adopted it on July 8.
-This was the first written constitution in North America to ban adult slavery, saying male slaves become free at the age of 21 and females at 18.
-It provided for universal adult male suffrage and required support of public schools.
-It was in effect from 1777 to 1786.
+This was on the advice of Thomas Young, a mentor of Ethan Allen.
+He advised them on how to achieve admission into the newly independent United States of America as the 14th state.
+On July 4, they completed the drafting of the first Constitution of Vermont (in effect from 1777 to 1786) at the Windsor Tavern, and adopted it on July 8.
+This was the first written constitution in North America to ban adult slavery, stating that male slaves become free at the age of 21 and females at 18.
+It provided for universal adult male suffrage and established a public school system.